codio/knowledge/source/common/develop/stacks/using-stacks.rst

 .. image:: /img/stacks_list.png
    :alt: Stacks List

-You can also select a stack when :ref:`creating a project <create-project>` or :ref:`switching the stack for a project <switch-stack>`.
+You can also select a stack when :ref:`creating a project <create-import-project>` or :ref:`switching the stack for a project <switch-stack>`.

 On the **Stacks** page, you can select a stack from the following lists: